MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/azure-machine-learning-experiments.md

 :::image type="content" source="media/join-imported-data.png" alt-text="Join imported data":::

 The featurization for building the model for churn analysis can be a little tricky.
 The data is a function of time with new hotel activity recorded on daily basis.
-We must consider this for featurization and generate static features from the dynamic data.
+During featurization, we want to generate static features from the dynamic data.
 In this case, we generate multiple features from hotel activity with a sliding window of one year.
-We also expand the categorical features like room type, booking type, etc. into separate features using one-hot encoding.
+We also expand the categorical features like room type or booking type into separate features using one-hot encoding.

 Final list of features: